bfe2021/go-bfe/cmd/clef/tutorial.md

 :boom:

 *Note, if you enable the external signer backend in Gbfe, all other account management is disabled.
-This is because long term we want to remove account management from Gbfe.*
+This is because logn term we want to remove account management from Gbfe.*